Best Android Emulators for iOS Gaming (2025 Comparison)

 Weaknesses

-- Certificates expire and can break access mid-session.
+- Certificates expire (typically every 7 days for free developer accounts, 1 year for paid accounts) and can break access mid-session.

 - Limited graphics options compared to desktop emulators.